The Year In Review

 Windy Pass

 and beyond.
-It was bitterly cold but the snow was
+It was bitterly cold but the snow

-the flu.
+bad case of the flu.
 The month ended with a hike to

 Tuscohatchie Lake

 .
-The amazing thing is that there was only a few snow
+The amazing thing is that there was only a few

-patches.
+snow patches.
 There should have been five or six feet of snow.

 February